nbeaver/why-linux-is-better/readme.rst

 even with different desktop environments
 (e.g. GNOME and KDE can coexist on the same Linux box).
 X sessions can be accessed remotely using e.g. `VNC`_ or `X over SSH`_.
-It is common for two different users to work remotely at the same time on the same machine.
+Often, two different users will work remotely at the same time on the same machine using different desktop environments.

 .. _multiple local instances of the X server: http://journalxtra.com/linux/desktop/multiple-desktops-on-one-linux-pc-now-thats-greedy/
 .. _VNC: https://wiki.debian.org/VNCviewer
 .. _X over SSH: https://www.debian.org/doc/manuals/debian-reference/ch07.en.html#_connecting_a_remote_x_client_via_ssh

 A `multiseat`_ configuration is also possible if the hardware is available.
 Even on single-user machines this capability of the X server is useful to e.g. run two different desktop environments at the same time.

 .. _multiseat: https://wiki.archlinux.org/index.php/xorg_multiseat